Niramish Mochar Ghonto Recipe | Bengali Banana Blossom Curry

 mochar ghonto recipe Bengali style

-First and foremost, peeling and prepping a banana blossom is a bit time consuming activity.
+First and foremost, peeling and prepping a banana blossom is a bit time-consuming activity.
 But once it is done patiently and accurately, the final dish of mochar ghonto in Bengali style is worth every ounce of energy spent on it.
-In order to peel it, you have to remove each of the covering layers of purple coloured petals, which look like leaves.
-Inside each such layer, you will find a bunch of stalks.

-Separate the stalks from each other and keep them in a bowl.
-Repeat this till you remove all the layers of leaves and gather all the stalks.
-Once you reach the heart of the banana blossom where it becomes impossible to remove any more layers, remove the base stalk to which the previous leaves were attached and keep it whole to be chopped up.
+• Once you reach the heart of the banana blossom where it becomes impossible to remove any more layers, remove the base stalk to which the previous leaves were attached and keep it whole to be chopped up.
 This is edible.
 Discard all the leaves.

-Coming back to the stalks, this is the edible part of the banana flower.
+• Coming back to the stalks, this is the edible part of the banana flower.
 Inside each of these stalks, you will find a single hard stick with a round top.
 Try to remove this stick completely and discard it.
 Patiently do the same with the rest of the stalks.

-Once done, chop the stalks as fine as you can along with the heart of the banana flower which we kept aside earlier.
+• Once done, chop the stalks as fine as you can along with the heart of the banana flower which we kept aside earlier.
 This is how a banana flower is peeled and prepped for cooking.

-How to make Narkel diye Mochar Ghonto – Ingredients list
+Ingredients for Narkel diye Mochar Ghonto

 • Mocha or Banana flower